marcospassos/java-php-serializer/README.md

 ### Binaries

-Packaged JARs can be downloaded directly from the [releases page][link-releases] and extracted using tar or unzip.
+Packaged JARs can be downloaded directly from the [releases page][releases-page] and extracted using tar or unzip.

 ## Usage